dbrennand/home-ops/docs/ansible/awx.md

 ## Configuration

-An [Ansible playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/playbook-awx.yml) is used to configure AWX with the [Execution Environment](execution-environment.md), credentials, project and inventories.
+An [Ansible playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/playbook-awx.yml) is used to configure AWX with the [Execution Environment](execution-environment.md), credentials, project, inventories and Discord notification template.